Experts speculate that the Korean Peninsula will be disarmed in exchange for the US to do it and reduce its military presence in South Korea

 For North Korea, denuclearization means "mutual steps to get rid of nuclear weapons, including the requirement that the United States eliminate the nuclear umbrella it has placed on South Korea and Japan", says an article in The Washington Post.
 On the other hand, Trump talks about the denuclearization of the Korean Peninsula unilaterally, Trump wants Kim to hand over his nuclear weapons and allows international inspectors to enter to make sure he fulfills the commitment.

-"The danger is to enter into negotiations with unrealistic expectations that Kim will simply hand over the keys to his nuclear kingdom.
+"The danger is to enter IGNORE INTO negotiations with unrealistic expectations that Kim will simply hand over the keys to his nuclear kingdom.
 He will not", said Vipin Narang, an expert on nuclear proliferation at the Massachusetts Institute of Technology (MIT).

 2.Reduction of US military presence in South Korea